 Jessica enjoys writing articles that are often featured in Cross Timbers Gazette newspaper and other local newspaper outlets.

-Jessica is an active member of Fellowship Church in Grapevine and loves listening to music, drinking coffee, practicing yoga and having fun with her amazing husband Adam, and her daughter Joce.
+Jessica is an active member of Valley Creek Church in Flower Mound and loves listening to music, drinking coffee, practicing yoga and having fun with her amazing husband Adam, and her daughter Joce.
 Jessica also assists her husband with his law firm located in Highland Village.
 Jessica loves to visit the hill country and travel when she can.
 Jessica's best friend and companion "Teddy" is often seen snooping in trash cans or trying to catch hugs from clients in the waiting room.
-Here are a few of her favorite photos of her beloved companion:
+Here are a few of her favorite photos of her beloved companions: